 The course objectives define the student learning outcomes for a course.
 The assessment items(s) that may be used to assess student achievement of an objective are shown in parentheses.
-On completion of this course students will be able to:
+On successful completion of this course students should be able to:

-- articulate the interrelationships between lifelong learning, life-wide learning, and learning futures; (Formal Reflection)
+- articulate the interrelationships between lifelong learning, life-wide learning, and learning futures (Assignment 1, Formal Reflection)

-- apply emerging theories of learning and learning facilitation in the context of learning futures to the design and justification of professional learning experiences (Assignment 2, Professional Development Seminar)
+- apply emerging understandings of theories of learning and learning facilitation in the context of learning futures to the design and justification of professional learning experiences (Assignment 2, Professional Development Seminar)

-- using a collaborative approach within a critical community of learners, successfully examine issues/trends/relationships in depth (Comparing learning theories; Concept Map).
+- using a collaborative approach within a critical community of learners, successfully examine issues/trends/relationships in depth (Assignments 1 and 2)

-- Demonstrate competence in and appropriate use of language and literacy, including spelling, grammar, punctuation and bibliographic referencing and using information effectively for learning (All assessments).
+- successfully use appropriate personal, professional and academic language and literacies, including spelling, grammar, punctuation and bibliographic referencing and using information effectively for learning (All assessments).

 Text and materials required to be purchased or accessed